sanampatel/staticpress-bootstrap4-blog/source/_posts/features.md

 ---
-title: Features Of StaticPress
+title: Features
-authorname:
+authorname: Hence media
-date: 2019-06-06T00:00:00.000Z
+date: 2019-07-06T00:00:00.000Z
-seotitle: Netlify CMS
-seokeywords: 'Lorem, ipsum, dolor, sit, amet, consectetur'
-seodescription: >-
+seotitle: Features of StaticPress
+seokeywords: 'Features, StaticPress, Software, Demo'
-  Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
+seodescription: Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
 tags:
+  - demo
   - cms
-  - demo
-  - netlify
 categories: features
-isPosts: true
 image: /source/images/features-large.png
-authorimage: /source/images/author-img.jpeg
 comments: true
-featured: true
+isPosts: true
+description: Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.
 ---

 StaticPress has following features.